Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

 FID is also computed for CoMIR, indicating the difference between the distributions of the {\it representations} generated from Modality A and B. Although not directly comparable with the other values (computed on a rather different type of representation), these FID values, increasing from Zurich to the Histological dataset, are still informative in reflecting an increase in dataset difficulty.

-Finally, the FID values in the row \texttt{B2A} indicate the difference between the original acquired multimodal images, for each of the three datasets.
+The FID values in the row \texttt{B2A} indicate the difference between the original acquired multimodal images, for each of the four datasets.
 They can be seen as a reference value of the dissimilarity (FID) of the original images that, ultimately, are to be registered.
 We note that in some cases FID becomes higher after modality translation, compared to the initial \texttt{B2A} value.

+Finally, the FID values computed within each of the modalities (between training and test splits), \texttt{A2A} and \texttt{B2B}, indicate the general scale of FID values for the respective modality.
+In most cases FID values for modalities A and B are rather similar (indicating that observed asymmetries are due to the I2I translations) except for the Cytological dataset, where FID values for modality A are considerably lower than for modality B.

-To complement these quantitative results, we show in Fig.~\ref{fig:zurich_resultsample}--\ref{fig:eliceiri_resultsample} a few examples of modality-translated images, by the evaluated methods, for each of the observed datasets.
+To complement these quantitative results, we show in Fig.~\ref{fig:zurich_resultsample}--\ref{fig:rire_resultsample} a few examples of modality-translated images, by the evaluated methods, for each of the observed datasets.
 The examples illustrate some of the above-commented behaviours of the different methods.

-Figure~\ref{fig:zurich_resultsample} shows examples from the Zurich dataset, the easiest of the three, with a clear correlation between the observed modalities.
+Figure~\ref{fig:zurich_resultsample} shows examples from the Zurich dataset, with a clear correlation between the observed modalities.
 All the observed I2I translation methods reach reasonable to very good results. pix2pix generates the most realistic images, in both directions; it not only preserves the structural information but also maps the local intensities as desired.
 This is also reflected in the low FID values in Table~\ref{tab:fid}.
 Other examples point out some issues: CycleGAN is successful in translating Modality A to B, but not the other way around.
 DRIT++ preserves structures, but is less successful regarding intensity mapping, whereas StarGANv2 fails to preserve geometry (straight lines) and generates a number of (colourful) noise pixels.

-As can be seen in Fig.~\ref{fig:balvan_resultsample} and Fig.~\ref{fig:eliceiri_resultsample}, all the I2I translation methods exhibit more or less degraded performance when applied to the more challenging biomedical datasets.
+As can be seen in Fig.~\ref{fig:balvan_resultsample}-\ref{fig:rire_resultsample}, all the I2I translation methods exhibit more or less degraded performance when applied to the biomedical and medical datasets.
 Results on the Cytological dataset (Fig.~\ref{fig:balvan_resultsample}) indicate that the performance depends a lot on the ``direction'' (as indicated by FID as well); while all the methods give reasonably good output when translating from Modality B to A, the quality when translating Modality A to B tends to be much lower.
 This is particularly visible for pix2pix.